GeoPablo/VPS-How-To/linux-commands.md

+# Some useful commands for linux.

-## Check Disk Space Command
+1. Check Disk Space Command

 `df -h` - shows the amount of disk space used and available on Linux file systems in human read version

-## Set timezone
+2. Set timezone

 `sudo cp /usr/share/zoneinfo/Europe/Bucharest /etc/localtime`

-## Change owner of files
+3. Change owner of files

 `sudo chown -R [userName] [dirName]` - change the owner of all the files inside that dir